pretix/pretix/doc/development/api/restriction.rst

 Writing a restriction plugin
 ============================

-Please make sure you have read and understood the :ref:`basic idea being pretix's restrictions
-<restrictionconcept>`.
-In this document, we will walk through the creation of a restriction
-plugin using the example of a restriction by date and time.
+Please make sure you have read and understood the :ref:`basic idea <restrictionconcept>` behind what pretix calls *restrictions*.
+In this document, we will walk through the creation of a restriction plugin using the example of a restriction by date and time.

 Also, read :ref:`Creating a plugin <pluginsetup>` first.